albertyang2007/API-Gateway/istio/README.md

 sudo istioctl /usr/local/bin

-I had modify the docker hub to my eyaweiw.cn:5000 for all charts configuration, pls check the yaml files under charts
+I had modify the docker hub to my eyaweiw.cn:5000 for all charts configuration, pls check the yaml files under charts If not effect the local image, pls change the image registry by: kubectl edit configmap istio-sidecar-injector -n istio-system

 refer to tips:
 https://www.jianshu.com/p/973147d3f2b5